learn-co-students/js-basics-control-flow-lab-dumbo-web-071618/README.md

 }

 //once our function is declared, we can call addFive, passing in values as arguments
-//in the example test early, scuberGreetingForFeet(199) calls the function with 199 as the argument
+//in the example test from earlier, scuberGreetingForFeet(199) calls the function with 199 as the argument

 addFive(10);
 //returns 15